smacz42/BU_Node/README.md

 # Variables

+## Testnet

+This Playbook allows running on both the testnet and the mainnet.
+This is governed by the `bu_node_testnet` variable.
+Change this to `False` to run on the mainnet.

 ## Binary Downloads

 This Playbook assumes that the latest binary release is bitcoinUnlimited-1.0.1.1, and that it is being run on a 64-bit base image.
 During testing, [BitcoinUnlimited.info](https://www.bitcoinunlimited.info/) came under a DDoS attack, and I was informed that the tarball of the binaries could also be found at their [github repo](https://github.com/BitcoinUnlimited/BitcoinUnlimitedWebDownloads).
 So in this Playbook we look to both of them in turn, only failing if both of them are unreachable.